 Recent activity in Outlook.com

-Your Hotmail account is now handled by Outlook.com, and is a Microsoft account, also formerly known as a “Windows Live” account.
+Your Hotmail account is handled by Outlook.com and is a Microsoft account — also formerly known as a “Windows Live” account.
 As of this writing, information about recent activity is available via this URL:

 https://account.live.com/Activity

-You may be asked to confirm your identity with an extra step involving re-entering your password, or a code sent to a phone number or alternate email address on record.
+You may be asked to confirm your identity with an extra step that involves re-entering your password or a code sent to a phone number or alternate email address on record.

-The only time you need to secure an account, in my opinion, is when you see successful sign-ins that aren’t you.
-A string of “Unsuccessful sign-in” entries — failed login attempts — are the system working as it should: hackers and others are being denied access to your account.
+The only time you need to secure an account as quickly as possible (see below for how) is when you see successful sign-ins that aren’t you.
+A string of unsuccessful sign-in entries — failed login attempts — are the system working as it should: hackers and others are being denied access to your account.

 We are all under constant attack